PreferredAI/cornac/docs/source/user/iamadeveloper.rst

         print(recs)

-Model Persistence
+Model persistence
 ----------------------

-Saving a Trained Model
+Saving a trained model
 ^^^^^^^^^^^^^^^^^^^^^^

 There are 2 ways to saved a trained model.
 You can either save the model